bigeasy/reactor/README.md

 ```

 You can either push and wait, or else you can push and forget.
 To push and wait,
-provdie a callback.
+provide a callback.
 It will be called when the work has been consumed.
 To push
 and forget, just submit your work and move on.

 There are some times when you want to keep a queue outside of the Reactor,